milen-sage/HTAN-data-pipeline/DOCUMENTATION.md

 * Now your metadata will appear on the in the "Files and Metadata" Table in your Synapse Project.
 <img width="1426" alt="Screen Shot 2019-10-15 at 4 13 12 PM" src="https://user-images.githubusercontent.com/15043209/66963842-98d60900-f029-11e9-83d9-cb81d0842624.png">

+* Centers may consider preparing the metadata CSV file in other ways, once the required column names and values are understood.

 #### B. Fixing an unvalidated template
 * If you have chosen your project, gotten the template, and filled out the template with an error and uploaded it, e.g. this CSV